dthaler/iftype-reg/draft-thaler-iftype-reg.md

 >   specific relationship between ifType values and
 >   transmission subtree OIDs.

-The following change is proposed:
+The following change is to be made:

-CURRENT: For every ifType registration, the corresponding transmission number value should be registered or marked "Reserved."
+OLD: For every ifType registration, the corresponding transmission number value should be registered or marked "Reserved."

-PROPOSED:
-For future ifType assignments, an OID-subtree assignment MIB-II's 'transmission' subtree will be made with the same value.
+NEW: For future ifType assignments, an OID-subtree assignment MIB-II's 'transmission' subtree will be made with the same value.

-RATIONALE: (1) This saves effort in the future since if a transmission number is later needed, no IANA request is needed that would then require another Expert Review.
+Rationale: (1) This saves effort in the future since if a transmission number is later needed, no IANA request is needed that would then require another Expert Review.
 (2) The transmision numbering space is not scarce, so there seems little need to reserve the number for a different purpose than what the ifType